 What makes an employee recognition program truly impactful?

-Should you keep your existing one, or try something new?
+Should you keep your existing recognition program, or try something new?

 What do those other, newer options even look like?

-To make the planning a bit more streamlined, valuable, and — dare we say it — fun, we’ve put together 10 key tips to consider when crafting an innovative employee recognition program.
-You can use it as your guiding light during the planning process and as always, if you have questions along the way shoot us a note at Hello@Blueboard.com or on Live Chat (down there, bottom right!).
+To make the planning a bit more streamlined, valuable, and—dare we say it—fun, we’ve put together 10 key tips to consider when crafting an innovative employee recognition program.
+You can use it as your guiding light during the planning process and as always, if you have questions along the way shoot us a note at [email protected].

 When you’re saying “thank you” to employees, it’s important to customize the communication, celebration, and reward to their specific accomplishments.

-If you’re looking for a personalized employee recognition program, Blueboard make it easy to find something for everyone — we offer everything flying trapeze classes to farm-to-table cooking lessons.
+If you’re looking for a personalized employee recognition program, Blueboard makes it easy to find something for everyone.
+We offer everything from flying trapeze classes to farm-to-table cooking lessons.
 No matter what your employee’s interests are, this type of custom reward is guaranteed to be impactful.
 In fact, research by O.C.
 Tanner shows that employees crave more personalized recognition and ranked "Recognize Me" as the #1 driver of increased motivation in the workplace (even ahead of getting a raise or promotion).